1. WORKERS MUST BE TREATED FAIRLY

 Additionally, all brands we work with uphold high social welfare standards.
 Most of the products we sell have FairWear, Fairtrade or BCorp Certifications that ensure that workers throughout the supply chain are treated fairly.

 2. TRACEABILITY & TRANSPARENCY ENSURES HIGHER SOCIAL STANDARDS

 We are the first retailer worldwide providing supply chain information for all multi-brand products we sell.
 Publicly visible supply chain information shows that our brands have nothing to hide.
 You can trace back to the farms and factories for every product.
 This enables us to see how environmental and social standards are upheld throughout the whole supply chain.

 In the case that we become aware of any proof (/-s) that any brand we work with does not uphold to the aforementioned requirements throughout their whole supply chain we will ask for the brand to take remedial actions.
 If the brand won’t take any subsequent immediate action (/-s) to improve the issue we will stop selling their products at Amberoot.

 III.I.
 Preferring companies with more women in management positions

-We are aware that approximately 80% of workers in fashion industry are women, however, they are a tiny minority when it comes to management roles.
+We are aware that approximately 80% of workers in the fashion industry are women, however, women are a tiny minority when it comes to management roles.
 Therefore, we work towards bridging this gap in Amberoot and the brands we work with.
 We are also glad to work with brands who have at least one female co-founder.

 III.II.
 Preferring companies with a healthy and diverse portrayal of beauty